quantis/activeRecord/README.markdown

 Despite this, Dakota doesn't provide any built-in support for validation.
 This is because validation is potentially quite complex, and often very application-specific.
 Dakota is deliberately quite ignorant about your actual data - it simply executes queries, and gives you the responsibility of making sure the data inside your models is valid and correct.
 Adding a full validation framework to Dakota would probably require more code than Dakota itself!

 However, there are several simple ways that you could add validation to your models without any help from Dakota.
-You could override the `save()` method, check the data is valid, and return `false` on failure, or call `parent::save()` on success.
+You could override the `save()` method, check the data is valid, and return `false` on failure, or return `parent::save()` on success.
 You could create your own subclass of the `Model` base class and add your own generic validation methods.
 Or you could write your own external validation framework which you pass model instances to for checking.
 Choose whichever approach is most suitable for your own requirements.

 ### Configuration ###